hmarie3/CS313-02/README.md

+I changed:
-CS 313 PHP Base Code
+"CS 313 PHP Base Code"
+to this.